mlrun/mlrun/docs/feature-store/feature-store.md

 Next, extract a versioned **offline** static dataset for training, based on the parquet target defined in the feature sets.
 You can train a model with the feature vector data by providing the input in the form of `'store://feature-vectors/{project}/{feature_vector_name}'`.

 Training functions generate models and various model statistics.
 Use MLRun's `auto logging` capabilities to store the models along with all the relevant data, metadata and measurements.

-<--!
-MLRun can apply all the MLOps functionality by simply using the framework specific `apply_mlrun()` method which manages the training process and automatically logs all the framework specific model details, data, metadata and metrics. -->
+MLRun can apply all the MLOps functionality by using the framework specific `apply_mlrun()` method, which manages the training process and automatically logs all the framework specific model details, data, metadata and metrics.

 The training job automatically generates a set of results and versioned artifacts (run `train_run.outputs` to view the job outputs).